Komla Agbeli Gbedemah

 Komla Agbeli Gbedemah (17 June 1913 – 11 July 1998) was a Ghanaian politician and Minister for Finance in Ghana's Nkrumah government between 1954 and 1961.
 Known popularly as "Afro Gbede", he was an indigene of Anyako in the Volta Region of Ghana.

 Early life and career

 Komla Gbedemah was born on 17 June 1913 in Warri, Nigeria, of Ewe parentage.
 He attended Adisadel College in Cape Coast for his secondary education from 1925 to 1929 and Achimota College from 1929 to 1933.

-He became employed as a teacher at a school in the Akuapem District in the Eastern Region of Ghana.
+He became employed as a teacher at a school in the Akuapem District in The Gold Coast.
 In 1939, he became a Science Master at Accra Academy in Jamestown.
 Alongside teaching, he engaged in the timber and confectionery business.
 In 1943, he quit his teaching role at Accra Academy to engage in the timber trade full-time.